 A good UI is an important part of the development experience.
 The MongoDB Shell works great for administrative actions, but when working with larger amounts of data, the UI becomes fairly important.

 In 2014, we discussed 4 of the top MongoDB GUIs: MongoVue, MongoHub, RockMongo, and Robomongo.
 We left those at the end of this post for your review.
 Since then, however, many new options have emerged and we thought we’d share our updates.

 Comparing MongoDB GUIs

 In this article, we are going to compare 4 of the top MongoDB User Interfaces that help developers increase their productivity and manage their database.
-We’ll be focusing on data visualisation, presentation, and editing.
+We’ll be focusing on data visualization, presentation, and editing.
 As always, your mileage will vary depending on your scenario and preferences.
 Read on to find out which is the best MongoDB GUI for you, updated for 2016.

 It provides users with a graphical view of their MongoDB schema without requiring the use of query language.
 In MongoDB, collections do not enforce a rigidly-defined document structure.
 This can make it difficult to explore and understand the underlying data and its structure without a tool like MongoDB Compass.

 MongoDB Compass analyses your documents and displays rich structures within your collections in a simple and intuitive GUI.
-It allows you to quickly visualize and explore your schema to understand the frequency, types, and ranges of fields in your data set.
+It allows you to quickly visualize and explore your schema to understand the frequency, types, and ranges of fields in your dataset.